 And on and on it goes… The division created by the egoic center perpetuates, and the subconscious mind continues collecting unprocessed mental and emotional impressions, which become lodged in the soul’s subtle body and are carried after death into the next incarnation.

 From here onward, the soul is trapped indefinitely on the wheel of reincarnation, ensnared by its identification with the egoic construct and its subsequent attachments to objects of perception.
 Its only way out is to work backward (that is, inward) to unravel the egoic epicenter, first by dismantling the defense mechanisms, then by processing the unresolved subconscious karmic impressions.
-Once these impressions are resolved, and the soul’s awareness capacity has increased to the proper extent, the individualized ‘I’ artifact spontaneously dissolves into the universal ‘I,’ and the soul-spark triumphantly returns to its source, merging like a wave into the ocean of all-encompassing consciousness, knowing that it never left.
+Once these impressions are resolved, and the soul’s awareness capacity has increased to the proper extent, the individualized ‘I’ artifact spontaneously dissolves into the universal ‘I’ and the soul-spark triumphantly returns to its source, merging like a wave into the ocean of all-encompassing consciousness, knowing that it never left.

 …continued in Part 2…